 Wrongful death lawsuits are different.
 They involve filing a civil lawsuit against the person or party responsible for causing your loved one’s death.
 Instead of seeking criminal penalties, you will be seeking total compensation for your family members’ suffering and your damages.

 To win your case, the jury will need to find the defendant liable based on a preponderance of the evidence.
 This means the evidence your attorney presents must clearly show that the defendant is more likely than not responsible for causing the decedent’s passing.

 Aventura Wrongful Death Lawyer Near Me 833-552-7274

 Who Can File a Wrongful Death Suit in Florida?

-As long as the deceased would have been able to recover damages had he or she survived the accident, surviving family members are entitled to recover damages through a wrongful death lawsuit.
-This legal action must be filed by a personal representative of the decedent within two years from the date of the accident, according to Florida’s statute of limitations.
+As long as the deceased would have been able to recover damages had they survived the accident, surviving family members are entitled to recover damages through a wrongful death lawsuit.
+A personal representative of the decedent must file this legal action within two years from the date of the accident, according to Florida’s statute of limitations.
 Florida statutes concerning wrongful death clearly outline who might be able to file a wrongful death claim:

 - A surviving spouse

 - Minor children of the decedent, including adopted children or a blood relative who depended on the decedent

 - Adult children of the decedent if there is no spouse

 - Parents of adult children, if there are no other survivors